The Monopoly jail rules are some of the most confusing in the game. That’s why you’re here, right?

 What happens when you go to jail in Monopoly?

-When you go to jail you must go directly there.
+When are sent to Jail in Monopoly, you must go straight there.
 This means moving across the board, not passing Go, and not collecting $200.
 Your turn ends when you are sent to jail.

 If you rolled three doubles to end up in jail, you do not move according to your third roll, but instead, you must go straight to jail.